co-mmer/aaa-mockmvc/README.md

 ## Installation

 To include AAAMockMvc in the project, add the following dependency to the `pom.xml`.
-The sources can also be downloaded directly within the IDE (e.g., IntelliJ IDEA) to access the documentation of the classes.
+The sources can also be downloaded directly within the IDE (e.g. IntelliJ IDEA) to access the documentation of the classes.

 ```xml